 The most important things are to a mark difference between CV and Resume, a CV may include several other personal details such as “date of birth” and the like.
 While Resume’ is highly professional, concise and accomplishment focused.

-What is the need of Resume?
+What is the need for a Resume?

 A resume is an instrument to reveal your areas of expertise in skills, education, and accomplishments to the interviewer.
 Your resume is the first impression which influences the interviewer.
 You must be aware of the fact that your GPA and GMAT scores signify that you’re capable of edging your thinking like an MBA student, your resume shows how you’ve approached and what you’ve learned from your internships and jobs.